This model is intended to help understand and explain the relationship between four words which are critical to the vocabulary of a tester:

 I’ve also included the word ‘perceived‘ because, as I discussed in last week’s post, ‘Perception Matters‘, value must be perceived to be delivered, and there are many factors which might affect that perception.

 Risks represent anything which might threaten value to that person who matters.
 These might be product risks relating to quality criteria or they may be project or business risks.
+(The focus on threats to value rather than ‘defects’ or ‘bugs’ is also based on the work of Michael Bolton and James Bach and again there are some references below.)

 As we explore these risks through our testing we might identify problems, or with a deeper understanding we might uncover new areas of risk which warrant further investigation.